2007–08 South-West Indian Ocean cyclone season: Severe Tropical Storm Bongwe

 An area of disturbed weather developed east of Diego Garcia on November 15.
-The system slowly organised as it moved southeastward and began interacting with Severe Tropical Storm Ariel, and the Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert on November 17.
+The system slowly organised as it moved southeastward and began interacting with Severe Tropical Storm Ariel, and the JTWC issued a TCFA on November 17.
 The JTWC upgraded the system to Tropical Cyclone 04S early the next day.
 Also on November 18, RSMC La Réunion classified the system as Tropical Disturbance 03.
 Later that day, RSMC La Réunion upgraded it to Tropical Depression 03.
 It was upgraded to Moderate Tropical Storm Bongwe on November 19 and a Severe Tropical Storm later that day.
 Increased wind shear early on November 20 slowed the intensification trend, and weakened it to a moderate tropical storm.
 However, it restrengthened to a severe tropical storm on November 22.
 The restrengthening trend was short-lived, however, as the storm weakened once again on November 23, down to a depression and then a disturbance, until it finally dissipated on November 24.

 Moderate Tropical Storm Celina

 An area of disturbed weather developed early on the December 12 north-northeast of Rodrigues.
 Later that day it was designated as Tropical Disturbance 04R.
-The Joint Typhoon Warning Center then issued a Tropical Cyclone Formation Alert on the developing system late on December 12.
+The JTWC then issued a TCFA on the developing system late on December 12.
 The JTWC issued its first warning on December 13, designating the storm as Tropical Cyclone 06S.
 Although the low level circulation center was exposed the system was upgraded to a tropical depression by Météo-France on December 14 due to a better low level circulation.
 Early on December 17 Mauritius Meteorological Service upgraded the system to a moderate tropical storm and named it "Celina" as it approaches Mauritius Island.

 Weakening took place on December 18, and the JTWC issued its final advisory early that day.
 Météo-France maintained the system as a tropical depression.
 Météo-France issued its final advisory on December 21 as it began to dissipate just east of southeastern Madagascar.

 On December 20, the remnant low of Celina passed about 60 km southwest of Reunion, producing heavy rains over the island.
 Some areas received 114 mm of rain in the span of three hours, with the highest total amounting to 374 mm in La Plaine des Chicots.
 These rains led to the death of one woman after she drowned in her car which was overcome by floodwaters in a ravine.
 Wind gusts were recorded up to 130 km/h.